Litmus Design Library guide

 If you prefer to use your own code editor, select a Template and pick the code preview.
 The Template code is copied to your clipboard to use with your local development tools.

 Partials can only be inserted via the code editor.
-Your Partials are accessible from the Insert > Partials menu.
+Your Partials are available in the Insert > Partials menu in Builder.

 If you prefer to use your own code editor, choose a Partial and select the code preview.
 The Partial code is copied to your clipboard to use with your local development tools.